onnlucky/hotel/readme.txt

 # TODO

-the _res values could be multiple, add code to unpack it? or add second param for full list? fixup last bits on new value-return work and make all testcases pass again ...
+check lazy arguments, and fix them fix goto in the same way we did return ... add break in same way as return, but return outer most lexical block ...? fix continuations the _res values could be multiple, add code to unpack it? or add second param for full list? fixup last bits on new value-return work and make all testcases pass again ...